2014 New Bingo Sites

 The 15 Network continues to grow; at the moment there is no mobile play but it should arrive later this year.
 These sites have a great community feel and no wagering requirement apart from an initial one-off.
 They aren't all clones of each other, either, as there is the option for them to run exclusive promotions and standalone bingo rooms (though so far only Tidy Bingo has really taken advantage of this).

 8Ball Games have been opening new bingo sites, and buying old bingo sites, at a furious rate.
 With one or two exceptions these are on the Dragonfish network.
-So far not much has been done with any of these sites in terms of exclusive promotions etc, and it is disappointing to see that following their takeover of Bingo Giving in November 2013, the messages on the home page about donations to charity remain but the donations themselves have apparently stopped.
+So far not much has been done with any of these sites in terms of exclusive promotions etc, and it is disappointing to see that following their takeover of Bingo Giving in November 2013, the messages on the home page about donations to charity remained but the donations themselves apparently stopped for many months.
 Could 8Ball be planning to transfer the player base from all these sites to a new network rather than develop the sites themselves any further?

 Virtue Fusion Network